 This is a 1961 Factory Left Handed D-28 (D-28L), Serial # 180455 in Near Mint/Extra Fine Condition.
 It is a one-owner guitar, 100% original with no cracks or repairs (most vintage Martins come with an assortment of cracks, repairs, and excess wear – there are few exceptions) !

 There is no lifting of the bridge or pickguard, it has minimal wear on the first 3 frets.
-The finish is in incredible unfaded condition with a beautiful color to the sitka spruce top with no checking, and no typical arm wear on the top lower bout.
+The finish is in incredible unfaded condition with a beautiful color to the German spruce top with no checking, and no typical arm wear on the top lower bout.
+German Spruce was used by Martin from 1957-64 as an upgrade to Sitka Spruce and was in limited supply.
+The upgraded German Spruce was 4x the cost of Sitka Spruce on the Martin price list.
 There is some minimal wear around the sound hole with some light scratches.
 There is a small area of minor wear on the back upper bout.
 The Brazilian Rosewood sides and back are gorgeous, and the back of the neck looks practically new.

 This is only the 3rd pre-1964 factory Left Handed D-28 I have seen (the other 2 being a 1941 and 1948).
 I mention pre-1964 because Martin ceased production at their old factory on 10 West North Street on 6-26-64.
 A number of changes to production ensued after the move to the new factory, including the discontinuation of hide glue, introduction of the drop-in saddle, etc. And we all know about the dreaded bridge plate change from maple to rosewood several years later.
 I have had many requests for vintage Martins, with many mentioning 1964 as a critical year and looking for the earlier ones.